 With past experience as a public high school counselor as well as an online counselor, Izzo has seen the need for the organized college planning services that Class 101 provides and how it takes the burden off parents and the pressure off kids.

 “The majority of today’s high school counselors carry a very high caseload so the kids and their families are left on their own to kind of do this work.
 There’s really not that one-on-one support that we at Class 101 are able to provide,” Izzo says.
 “Most students don’t think about college until the end of junior year.
-At Class 101 we work with students to stretch out a lot of the college application work so by the time they reach their senior year there isn’t the stress.
+In Class 101 we work with students to stretch out a lot of the college application work so that by the time they reach their senior year there isn’t stress.
 If they work with us then they can actually enjoy their senior year rather than stressing out.”

-Join Class 101 college planning franchise
+Join Class 101 College Planning Franchise

 The initial investment to begin a Class 101 franchise is $40,490, and the potential for high revenue starts from day one.
 Several of our franchisees have surpassed the $100,000 revenue mark in their first or second year.
 The average gross sales for the top five franchises in 2016 was $164,000, according to Class 101’s most recent FDD.